nios-students/docs/wiki/Exams-Assignments.md

 As we know that NIOS is an open and distance learning system where students don't have to go to school every day.
 PCP classes aren't meant for explaining the textbook; they are meant for doubt clearing.
 There are a total of 35 classes:
 - 30 for doubt clearing (these do not carry any marks)
-- 05 classes for ONLY practical subjects these carry 50% Weightage practical i.e. if a sebject has 20 max marks.
-10 for FA PCPs and 10 for Practical exam Also Known as SA/Sixth PCP/Final PCP
+- 05 classes for ONLY practical subjects.
+These carry **50% weightage of practical i.e. if a sebject has 20 max marks.
+10 for FA PCPs and 10 for Practical exam also known as SA/Sixth PCP/Final PCP.

 FA PCP classes are for **Stream-1 learners only**, and the marks for other streams transfer over to SA/Practical exam [See this](https://drive.google.com/file/d/19auYIHocmCcdMysj0dB0FeP_TciA5G_l/view?usp=drivesdk).